 In California, it's a crime to have sexual intercourse with someone under 18 years old.
-Penal Code 261.5 PC is the statute used by prosecutors which has the well-known name of “statutory rape,” and is also called unlawful sex with a minor.
+Penal Code 261.5 PC is the statute used by prosecutors with the well-known name of “statutory rape” and is also called unlawful sex with a minor.

-One of the most common arguments from people charged with statutory rape are that there was sexual consent.
+One of the most common arguments from people charged with statutory rape is sexual consent.
 While that may be true, under PC 261.5, it simply doesn't matter if:

 - alleged victim gave consent to have sex, or

 - the minor primarily initiated the sexual encounter.

 In other words, this sex crime statute makes it a serious crime to have any sexual activity with someone under 18.

 There are some common legitimate questions we receive from people who are facing statutory rape charges, such as:

 - what would happen If I was also under 18 years old?